vanadium/website/content/syncbase/quickstart.md

 ```
 {{/ helpers.hidden }}

-# Got 10 more minutes?
+# Got 10 More Minutes?
 Let's create a simple *Dice Roller* app and see it sync peer-to-peer in action!

 <a href="/syncbase/first-app.html" class="button-passive">